 From Google and Microsoft to the White House, America has seen a surge of initiatives to encourage the prioritization of science, technology, engineering, and mathematical (STEM) education in classrooms across the country. while introducing and encouraging the principles of STEM is key for young students who want to succeed in math and science-based careers, these same principles can be equally as helpful for those who aspire to create and build their own business.

-“If you want to be an entrepreneur, you have to have more than a great idea,” says Kevin Mulleady, a successful entrepreneur and philanthropist.
+“If you want to be an Entrepreneur, you have to have more than a great idea,” says Kevin Mulleady, a successful entrepreneur and philanthropist.
 “You must be agile – the world of business is a dynamic environment.
-There are a multitude of problems just waiting for solutions, so critically thinking is paramount to your success as an entrepreneur.”
+There is a multitude of problems just waiting for solutions, so critically thinking is paramount to your success as an entrepreneur.”

 Engineering Teaches You to Tinker – A Necessary Entrepreneurial Skill Says Kevin Mulleady